Italian Slang

 /ˈfwori di ˈdʒiri/

 Over the top, hyper.
 Example: "Sei fuori di giri."
+(You're out of your mind.)
 Italian slang phrase for wild behavior.

 Fuori di testa